Battle of Suipacha

 The Battle of Suipacha was fought on 7 November 1810 in Bolivia during the Bolivian War of Independence between the Spanish colonial army and the Republican forces sent by the Primera Junta from Buenos Aires.
-At the time Bolivia was known as Upper Peru (Alto Perú).
+At the time, Bolivia was known as Upper Peru.
 It was the first decisive defeat of the Royalists by Republican forces.
-The battle took place 25 km southeast of Tupiza, near the small town of Suipacha, on the margin of the Suipacha river in the Sud Chichas province (Potosí Department. in today Bolivia).
+The battle took place 25 km southeast of Tupiza, near the small town of Suipacha, on the margin of the Suipacha river in the Sud Chichas province (Potosí Department.
+In today Bolivia).

 Background

 An earlier rebellion in Upper Peru during 1809 had been crushed by Royalist forces under the command of Generals Vicente Nieto and José de Córdoba y Rojas, leaving the region firmly under Spanish control.
 After the 1810 May Revolution, the Republicans sent an expeditionary army, led by Antonio González Balcarce, to Upper Peru with the mission of conducting a reconnaissance of the region.
 Departing from Buenos Aires, its ranks swelled en route as volunteers joined the march.
 Among these was a group of gauchos led by Martín Miguel de Güemes, who would go on to play a key role in the southern revolution.
 By the time the expedition reached Upper Peru, it was 600 men strong with 10 field pieces.